SilverTick/Python/Beginner Python Cheatsheet/readme.md

 - Importing data from APIs

 __2 - Exploring the Data__
-- Data exploration on the basic data structure and selecting data
+- Exploring the data structure
+- Data selection
+- Numerical data exploration
-- Exploring numerical and categorical data
+- Categorical data exploration

 __3 - Cleaning the Data__

 __4 - Manipulating the Data__
+- Changing data structure
+- Changing data type
+- Some useful snippets of code

 __5 - Visualizing the Data__
+- Using Pandas
+- Using matplotlib
+- Using seaborn

 __6 - Machine Learning__
+- General Format
+- Linear Regression
+- Logistic Regression